netscaler/ansible-collection-netscaleradc/CONTRIBUTING.md

-# Contributing to the CitrixADC Ansible module
+# Contributing to the `netscaler.adc` ansible collection

 We're glad you want to contribute to this project!
 This document will help answer common questions you may have during your first contribution.